 Virtual With Us

-In this day and age, when remote work is no longer the exception but the standard, email and Slack doesn’t always cut it, especially when it comes to socializing with your colleagues.
-Born out of COVID, Virtual With Us, founded by Alexandra Schrecengost, aims to connect colleagues from all over with easy and relaxed interactive virtual food and/or beverage pairings.
+In this day and age, when remote work is no longer the exception but the standard, email and Slack don't always cut it, especially when it comes to socializing with your colleagues.
+Virtual With Us, founded by Alexandra Schrecengost, aims to connect colleagues from all over with easy and relaxed interactive virtual food and/or beverage pairings.
 The company’s goal is to curate a business casual social environment where professional relationships can thrive—remotely.

 “They have a bounty of passionate food and beverage consultants who tailor their events to your specific needs, making scheduling, receiving supplies, and hosting the day-of event as seamless as possible,” says Victoria Heydt, Editorial Project Manager.